Web-based Tool Encourages Researchers to Connect and Collaborate

 Tufts CTSI was established in August 2008 with Grant Number UL1RR025752 from the National Center for Research Resources, now the National Center for Advancing Translational Sciences, National Institutes of Health.
 A collaboration of organizations, founded by Tufts Medical Center and Tufts University, Tufts CTSI accelerates the translation of laboratory research into clinical use, medical practice and health policy.
 It connects people to research resources, consultation, and education, and fosters collaboration with scholars of all disciplines and with community members, with the ultimate goal of improving the health of the public.

-Tufts University School of Medicine and the Sackler School of Graduate Biomedical Sciences at Tufts University are international leaders in innovative medical education and advanced research.
-The School of Medicine and the Sackler School are renowned for excellence in education in general medicine, biomedical sciences, public health, health communication, special combined degree programs in business, health management, public health, bioengineering and international relations, as well as basic and clinical research at the cellular and molecular level.
+Tufts University School of Medicine and the Graduate School of Biomedical Sciences are international leaders in innovative medical education and advanced research.
+The School of Medicine and the Graduate School are renowned for excellence in education in general medicine, biomedical sciences, public health, health communication, special combined degree programs in business, health management, public health, bioengineering and international relations, as well as basic and clinical research at the cellular and molecular level.
 Ranked among the top in the nation, the School of Medicine is affiliated with six major teaching hospitals and more than 30 health care facilities.
-Tufts University School of Medicine and the Sackler School undertake research that is consistently rated among the highest in the nation for its effect on the advancement of medical science.
+Tufts University School of Medicine and the Graduate School undertake research that is consistently rated among the highest in the nation for its effect on the advancement of medical science.